A painting with a vivid composition of red, white and yellow dahlias in a light blue ceramic vase signed G.Marini

 Description

 G. Marini Still life with a flower vase Oil painting on wood in a modern frame.
-The artwork depicts a lively composition of red, white, and yellow dahlias in a light blue ceramic vase signed G.Marini in the lower left corner.
+The artwork depicts a vibrant composition of red, white, and yellow dahlias in a light blue ceramic vase signed G.Marini in the lower left corner.
 It is in good condition and requires no conservation.

-Exclusive antique furniture and accessories can be an excellent idea for interior decoration.
-Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, the creation, and design of classic and timeless furniture.
+Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Attributes / Details

-Age XX
+| Age | XX |

-Year 1901
+| Year | 1901 |

-Condition Good condition
+| Condition | Good condition |

 See catalog